ravachol/kew/README.md

 ## Manual Installation

+cue dependencies are:

+* FFmpeg
+* FFTW

-cue requires FFmpeg, FFTW and a TrueColor capable terminal, like Konsole, kitty or st, to display colors properly.
+A TrueColor capable terminal is recommended, like Konsole, kitty or st, to display colors properly.

 For a complete list of capable terminals, see this page: [Colors in Terminal](https://gist.github.com/CMCDragonkai/146100155ecd79c7dac19a9e23e6a362) (github.com).